Ron Werner and Marc Molinsky

 Ron and Jim always had a clear idea of what they wanted: a true home store that reflected their personal aesthetic.
 Now expanding into their third location, the look and feel of the store is still in alignment with their original business plan: they create an eclectic palette using their sourcing methodology of “ Hunt, Gather, Edit” — working to select items that are unique and beautiful, stand the test of time and will excite people.

-Mark Molinsky – Designer Advantage
+Marc Molinsky – Designer Advantage

-Next in The Lounge, Nick chats with Mark Molinsky of Designer Advantage.
+Next in The Lounge, Nick chats with Marc Molinsky of Designer Advantage.
 For 18 years now Designer Advantage has handled the financials and bookkeeping for interior designers, allowing for more time to focus on client relations and the creation of design vision.
 Designer Advantage handles the financial side of the business, ensuring that designers are paying bills and making a profit.
 Functioning as both a full-service booking company and an outsourced CFO, Designer Advantage provides services to designers at a cost less expensive than hiring a full-time employee.
 They currently manage 120 firms across the country.

 Designer Advantage has been in business for 18 yrs, and during this time they have seen a shift in the way in designers are being compensated for work.
 Originally, profit was generally tied to product, with designers making 35-45% profit markup on top of the flat fee.
 This practice has deteriorated over time as designers lose the competitive advantage of purchasing trade only products.
 More notably, when markup profit is divided by the hourly rate, the numbers simply do not add up — resulting in designer not being properly compensated for the amount of hours spent.
 Therefore, the industry has been shifting toward an hourly model which can help designers increase their profitability.